SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 The NWP includes support for in-built network and wireless protocol stacks, which applications running on the MCU can access via pre-defined APIs provided by the WiSeConnect™ SDK.
 Both the processors are connected over an AHB interface.
 The MCU and NWP rely on firmware-based state machines to manage and coordinate their individual and joint functionalities.
 These state machines control the operational flow within each processor, ensuring that each one transitions through specific states required for seamless processing and reliable performance

-MCU applications can be developed, compiled, and run on the SiWx917 using the WiSeConnect SDK v3.x extension (or **WiSeconnect 3** extension) on Simplicity Studio.
+MCU applications can be developed, compiled, and run on the SiWx917 using the WiSeConnect SDK extension (or **WiSeconnect** extension) on Simplicity Studio.
 The NWP firmware is available as a pre-built binary with the WiSeConnect SDK package.
 See the [Getting Started](http://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) documentation for more details.

 >**Note:** RTOS support is available at Application and Service level.
 Applications developers must use the correct RTOS primitives when accessing MCU peripherals from multiple SW threads.
 When using RTOS, developers need to configure interrupt priorities for all MCU interrupts being used in the application.